 "Hey, daddy, can we get another fish, like right now or tomorrow?"

 He's about to turn six and this was his third fish.
 I never know exactly what to say but I wanted him to understand, so I said, "Honey, not everything is replaceable.
-Someday people you know are gonna die one day and you can't just go buy new ones.
+Someday people you know are gonna die and you can't just go buy new ones.
 Do you understand?"

 He didn’t and I'm not sure when he will, but I remember I finally understood.
 I was about six or seven years old and I took my cute little guinea pig out to the back of the house, I stood about a foot away from our brick house and began to gently bounce my guinea pig off of the wall like a ball.
 I guess I thought it was fun for him.
 I’d catch him and do it again and again until suddenly he was still.
 I got concerned and went into the house to asked my mother what happened.
 She gently informed me that I had killed him.
 I started to sob.
 It was a dumb thing to do, I regretted it instantly and never wanted to hurt another animal again.